f4exb/sdrangel/plugins/samplesink/xtrxoutput/readme.md

 XTRX is a 2x2 MIMO device so it has two transmitting channels that can run concurrently.
 To activate the second channel when the first is already active just open a new sink tab in the main window (Devices -> Add sink device) and select the same LimeSDR device.

-&#9888; Simultaneous Tx and Rx is not supported at this moment
+&#9888; Simultaneous Tx and Rx is not supported.
+Dual Tx is not working either.

 &#9888; You need a hardware interpolation of at least 4 (default)